 • You cannot do these actions:

-• Change database settings including security and configuration options.
+• Change database settings, including security and configuration options.

-• Add or remove a database.
+• Add a database.

 • You can do these actions: